Shark Bay World Heritage Area

 The area between Ningaloo and Shark Bay has recently been nominated to become a National Landscape – a partnership initiative between tourism and conservation bodies to promote Australia’s world class, high quality visitor experiences and protect our natural and cultural assets.

-With so many places of rich beauty, history and cultural significance, National Landscapes aims to make the traveller’s life easier by pointing out those truly iconic, must-see destinations in Australia.
+With so many places of rich beauty, history and cultural significance in Australia, the National Landscapes initiative aims to make the traveller’s life easier by pointing out those truly iconic, must-see destinations.

-- Significant sites around Shark Bay – Numerous sites contribute to the Shark Bay area’s World Heritage status, including the stromatolites at Hamelin Pool and Shell Beach.
+- Significant Sites Numerous sites contribute to the Shark Bay World Heritage status, including the stromatolites at Hamelin Pool and Shell Beach.